AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-ac-forms.md

    >
    >The **Element Name** must be different for each form field.
 Change it if necessary.
    >
-   >Each form must contain an **Encrypted Primary Key** component in order to correctly manage recipients in the Adobe Campaign database.
+   >Each form must contain an **Encrypted Primary Key** component to correctly manage recipients in the Adobe Campaign database.

 1. Activate the page by selecting **Page** &gt; **Activate Page** in the toolbox.
 The page is activated on your site.
 You can view it by going to your AEM publication instance.
 The data in the Adobe Campaign database is updated once a form is validated.